AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 local DataPredict = require(DataPredict)

--- You must use RadialBasisFunction as the kernel function.
-This kernel accepts inputs of -infinity to infinity values, but outputs 0 to 1 values.
+-- There are no parameters to set here.

-local AnomalyPredictionModel = DataPredict.Models.OneClassSupportVectorMachine.new({maximumNumberOfIterations = 1, kernelFunction = "RadialBasisFunction"})
+local AnomalyPredictionModel = DataPredict.Models.DynamicBayesianNetwork.new()

 ```